AutodeskGames/stingray-docs/source/interactive_help/importing_assets/level_of_detail.md

 #Level of Detail (LODs)

-Levels of Detail (LODs) let you associate multiple versions of the same geometry to be replaced in your game based on a certain threshold value.
+Levels of Detail (LODs) let you associate multiple versions of the same geometry to be swapped in and out of the engine based on a certain threshold value.

 This lets you produce a high-quality version of a model for up close and a low-quality version for far away, with multiple versions in between.